 Sometimes it just makes sense to knock it down, design something that is personal to you and build it.
 This is an attractive option as it allows you stay at your current location.
 Staying on the same site in a familiar, well-loved area can mean less stress, less time and fewer expenses

 But how do you get to this decision?
 How do you explore whether to renovate or re- build?

-From an architect’s perspective, I would begin by looking at the existing bones of the building and ask the question, is this salvageable?
-I would work out what’s not working and discover the parts that are.
+From an architect’s perspective, we would begin by looking at the existing bones of the building and ask the question, is this salvageable?
+We'd work out what’s not working and discover the parts that are.